File <bronze6.htm> ARCHEOLOGY>

 they seem to have been relatively minor nature spirits.
 These latter are divided into two groups,

-the people), the less important Wanir or earth gods, and the enemies of the gods, the giants
+thinking of the people), the less important Wanir or earth gods, and the enemies of the gods, the giants and

 important later derivatives, the gods of the late Bronze Age and subsequent